-1 General
+General

-- Short courses ('courses') are units of study with a defined set of learning outcomes, which do not lead to an award of the College.
-Courses may be assessed and therefore can be credit-bearing and, in some instances, may contribute to an award of the College through accreditation of prior learning (APL) procedures (see 8.5 and 8.6). - 1.2 Participants registered on a short course will be given delegate status1 unless the participant already holds student status with the College. - 1.3 Where a short course is assessed delegates may be awarded the relevant credit, usually ECTS (see 4.4). - 1.4 Short courses may be referred to, amongst other things, as 'Summer Schools', 'stand-alone modules', 'CPD courses' or 'pre-sessional courses'. - 1.5 A 'Course Leader' should be appointed for each short course to have responsibility for academic standards and the management of the course.
+- 1. Short courses ('courses') are units of study with a defined set of learning outcomes, which do not lead to an award1 of the university.
+Courses may be assessed and therefore can be credit-bearing and, in some instances, may contribute to an award of the university through accreditation of prior learning (APL) procedures (see paras 29 and 30). - 2.
+Participants registered on a short course will be given delegate status2 unless the participant already holds student status with the university. - 3.
+Where a short course is assessed, delegates may be awarded the relevant credit, usually ECTS (see para 11). - 4.
+Short courses may be referred to, amongst other things, as 'Summer Schools', 'stand-alone modules', 'CPD courses' or 'pre-sessional courses'. - 5.
+A 'Course Leader' should be appointed for each short course to have responsibility for academic standards and the management of the course.

-2 Entrance Requirements
+Entrance Requirements

-- 2.1 To register for a short course delegates must; - a) Meet the English Language requirements for the course as described in the course specification. - b) Satisfy any entrance criteria for the course as described in the course specification.
+- To register for a short course delegates must; - a.
+Meet the English Language requirements for the course as described in the course specification. - b.
+Satisfy any entrance criteria for the course as described in the course specification.

-3 Minors
+Minors

-The College's policies on admission of minors and child protection apply for applicants which are under 18 years of age when applying to the course and to delegates who are under 18 years of age whilst on the course.
+7. The university's policies on admission of minors and child protection apply for applicants which are under 18 years of age when applying to the course and to delegates who are under 18 years of age whilst on the course.